zhangzheheng12345/Lightest/README.md

 * `SUB(name)` to define sub tests.
 * More assertion macros in a independent file as an extension.
 * Async testing system in a independent file as an extension.
-* Catch uncaught error thrown by tested programs.
+* Catch uncaught error thrown out by tests.
 * (Maybe) Chai like assertions support as an extension.
 * A stronger data processing tool set as an extension.
 * Support installation through CMake.
+* Better document for data processing API, customizing, and contribution.

 ## More

-* You must add a semicolon after a assertion or outputing macro.
+* You must add a semicolon after a assertion.
+* Again, C++11 required.
 * v1.3.0 and above versions follow SemVer.
-* C++11 required.

 If you meet any issues, be free to put forward issues in GitHub!
 (*Please use English*)